iotaledger/scylla.rs/scylla/src/stage/sender/README.md

 ## About
-Sender is a stage child
+Sender is a Reporters child